FireCello/reborn-assets/README.md

 Updates come every three weeks, if requests are made.
 # That's it!
 `README.md` will be updated every three weeks with changes.
+# Updatelog
+`10/29/2023` Updated UI (added 404 landing, and main pages).
+Updated all games offline.
+Assets will be committed next update.